daanvancamp/gomoku-AI/README.md

 I added an on-screen hover effect when the mouse hovers over the board to make it look better and to prevent misclicks.
 I added a checkbox to train the model against yourself. (human vs MM-AI) There's a known issue.
 Like you see on the image.
 It's the turn of Black.  ![image](https://github.com/user-attachments/assets/46c63a9a-af7f-4f0a-9cf3-2bf9f56af9ac) You can always win when you start from the ends and make your way to the middle.
 The model sometimes won't block it, but no one plays like that.
 If a 100 people (who have never played the game) would play the game, then they all wouldn't find out about this bug.
 Someone who knows all the existing bugs and vulnerabilities (and takes 30 seconds to think about each move), will never lose against the model.

+Another known issue is that the 'human training' checkbox isn't fully showed in the GUI.

 Note: the project is still under development.
 Some added features aren't stable as of right now.